 Broughton is a decidedly white-collar village, with fully 88.24% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Broughton is a village of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Broughton who work in office and administrative support (23.53%), sales jobs (15.69%), and healthcare suport services (11.76%).

-Broughton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Broughton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small village, Broughton does not have a public transit system used by locals to get to and from work.

-The population of Broughton has a very low overall level of education: only 9.82% of people over 25 hold a 4-year college degree or higher.
+The citizens of Broughton have a very low rate of college education: just 9.82% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 Broughton is a somewhat ethnically-diverse village.
 The people who call Broughton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Broughton residents report their race to be White.
 Important ancestries of people in Broughton include German, English, Irish, Dutch, and Welsh.